 Receiving test results

-It is important to keep in mind that you may be asked to repeat cortisol tests several times or to take additional follow-up tests before any diagnosis is reached.
+It is important to remember you may be asked to repeat cortisol tests several times or to take additional follow-up tests before any diagnosis is reached.

 Interpreting test results

 Cortisol test reports will show the amount of cortisol measured in the test sample and include reference ranges, which are the expected level of cortisol in healthy people.
-However, a patient’s individual circumstances must be taken into consideration when interpreting a cortisol test.
+But your individual circumstances must be taken into consideration when interpreting a cortisol test.

-For some patients, a single cortisol test with results that fall within the normal range is sufficient evidence that their body produces the correct amount of cortisol.
-For other patients, multiple cortisol tests are needed to determine if the amount of cortisol in their body is normal or abnormal.
+For some patients, a single cortisol test with results within the normal range is sufficient evidence that their body produces the correct amount of cortisol.
+Other patients may need multiple tests to determine if the amount of cortisol in their bodies is normal or abnormal.

 Conditions that can cause high cortisol levels, also known as hypercortisolism, include: